JakubKoralewski/johnson-and-gonzalez-sahni/README.md

-Top open in Visual Studio Community 2019:
+To open in Visual Studio Community 2019:

 1. Start the Visual Studio Community 2019 program.
 2. Click the open folder button.